john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 ## Goals

-> Try out a bunch of InfoSec and pentration tools I have never used.
-Build a Raspberry Pi web server using the LAMP stack and attack it.
+> Try out a bunch of InfoSec and pentration tools.
+Build a Raspberry Pi web server using a LAMP stack and attack it.
 Start with Metasploit and Kali Linux.

 ## Logging the Hack-a-Thon

 I will be logging all the progress and mistakes I make, as I go along.

-* [Preparation](logs/early_prep.md) - Make a plan for the hack-a-thon, and collect what I'll need.
+* [Preparation](logs/early_prep.md) - Make a plan for the hack-a-thon, and collect what I will need.
 * **[Friday Night](logs/friday.md)** - Short day, just after work.
 * **[Saturday](logs/saturday.md)** - Full day.
 * **[Sunday](logs/sunday.md)** - Full day.